Austin Church: Career

 In 1834, Church began to experiment with sodium carbonate and carbon dioxide to try to find a yeast substitute for making bread rise while being baked.
 Bicarbonate of soda became a replacement for the potash then used for baking.
 Church gave up his medical practice and established a factory to make pearlash and saleratus in Rochester, New York.
 He partnered with his brother-in-law John Dwight in 1846 and started manufacturing baking soda from Dwight's farmhouse kitchen.
 Church and Dwight called their business John Dwight & Company and in 1847 moved to New York City, just west of 10th Avenue at 25th Street.
 Their product became the first commercially produced bicarbonate of soda manufactured in the United States.

 Church and Dwight packaged the product themselves in 1 lb brightly colored bags for grocery store shelves.
 The sales increased from 1 ST of production in 1846 to over 10,000 ST a year thirty years later.
 The factory that produced the baking soda was in Brooklyn, where Church lived for twenty-five years.
 The main office of the company was on Front Street in Rochester, New York.
-In the mid-1860s, Church and Dwight showed an interest in their sons becoming partners in their company, but a recent investor in the company objected because he didn't like the idea of them intruding.
+In the mid-1860s, Church and Dwight showed an interest in their sons becoming partners in their company, but a recent investor in the company objected because he did not like the idea of them intruding.
 Church resigned from the company, and founded Church & Company of Massachusetts with his sons in 1867.
-They used the Arm & Hammer trademark (hammer-wielding arm of Vulcan the god of fire) from the Vulcan Spice Mills company, which was owned by one of Church's sons.
-They used the well recognized trademark to sell the Arm & Hammer Baking Soda product for hundreds of uses in cooking and cleaning and marketed it worldwide.
+They used the Arm & Hammer trademark (hammer-wielding arm of Vulcan, the Roman god of fire) from the Vulcan Spice Mills company, which was owned by one of Church's sons.
+They used the well recognized trademark to sell the Arm & Hammer Baking Soda product for hundreds of uses in cooking and cleaning and successfully marketed it worldwide.

 Church's soda product was the same as Dwight's product, which he continued selling under the Cow Brand trademark.
 Church and Dwight remained friends and competed for 29 years.
 The two firms were joined again in 1896 by the descendants of the founders and became the Church & Dwight Company.
 The Cow Brand and Arm & Hammer Brand were seen by the public as one and the same, so both logos were used after the merger.
 For example, they gave away recipe books with both trademarks on the cover.
 For fifty years, the company was one of the most well-known grocery store supply vendors in the United States.
 Dwight was the first president of Church and Dwight Company and kept this position until his death in 1903.
 Arm & Hammer's sales of their product had increased 25 percent a year from 1970 through 1995.
 There were 300 industrial uses for the soda product in North America by 1995, some of which were for environmental purposes.